AVTpepper/onestop-artist-shop/README.md

 * Each feature of the application was tested to ensure that it functioned correctly and met the project requirements.
 This included testing forms, navigation, and user authentication.

 ## **Automatic Testing**
+In the development of the artworks app, I attempted to implement automatic testing for the models to ensure their robustness and reliability.
+I conducted research on various testing methodologies and best practices for implementing automated tests in Django.
+However, due to time constraints, I was unable to fully integrate automated testing into the project and resorted to manual testing for the time being.
+I understand the significance of automated testing in ensuring the quality and stability of the application, and I plan to prioritize its implementation in future development to maintain a high standard of code quality and reliability.

 ## **Testing document**
 Please click [here](/documentation/testing_docs/testing_results.md) to view all the testing results mentioned above.